eng1k73cnh/DaCoolBot/README.md

 #### `/make`: Creates a new reminder message

+Returns an embed

 <details>
 <summary> Options: </summary>

 - `message` (string) (required): (Pastebin / Google Spreadsheets URL containing) reminder message content

-  - Returns RAW Pastebin content if provided a Pastebin URL
+  - Returns RAW Pastebin content for embed description if provided a Pastebin URL
     - Utilizes [axios](https://github.com/axios/axios)
-  - Returns a screenshot of the spreadsheet if provided a Google Spreadsheets URL
+  - Returns a screenshot of the spreadsheet as embed image if provided a Google Spreadsheets URL _(note: This will render the image link given in command unused)_
     - Utilizes [capture-website](https://github.com/sindresorhus/capture-website) and [imgur](https://github.com/KenEucker/imgur)
   - Else returns the given message content

+- `image` (string): Image link for embed, default will be server's icon if not specified
 - `mention` (boolean): Mentions everyone after a message is created
   - Default output:
   ```typescript